 I find it really, really helpful to print out the photos and study them while inside the house.
 While I talk a lot about this technique in my book with the focus on using both color and black & white photos to pinpoint lackluster shading, textures and form, I also use photos to get an overall view of a garden’s area.

 This is such an effective way to really study your garden.
 Why?
 Because when inside the home, instead of your garden, you’re away from all the distractions that are crying out for your attention (i.e.dogs, kids, neighbors waving hello, cars driving by, the FedEx guy – you get the point).

 After studying the photos, I then sketch a few different options on them and pick my favorite.

 My front garden is fairly small, so I wanted to be careful not to do anything that would make it seem even smaller.
 Negative space is important to include in small gardens, helping to make a small space look larger than it is.
 Lawns are great for creating this negative (and calming) space, but since I’m removing mine I’ve decided to install wide pathways leading to different points of my garden.
 This isn’t the time for narrow paths as they would only emphasize the smallness of my space.

-Rope is really helpful when laying out the rough shapes of garden beds or pathways.
+Rope is helpful when laying out the rough shapes of garden beds or pathways.
 Which is exactly what I did in the photo above.
-You can also use a garden hose (if its long enough) or landscape paint.
-But rope is my favorite as its easily accessible, you can change your mind instantly, and it’s so flexible when making curves.
+However, rope doesn’t give you super clean lines, but rather wiggly, squiggly lines.

-And here’s another tip – take a water bottle with you to the stone yard.
+Yet, another tip!
+Take a water bottle with you to the stone yard.
 It’s dusty out there so use the water to rinse off a section of stone to see its real color.
 You’d be surprised at what it looks like once it’s cleaned up!